 In a virtual colonoscopy, a computerised tomography (CT) scanner takes a series of x-rays.
 This builds up a three-dimensional picture of your bowel.
 It is done in the hospital CT department and you can usually have it as an outpatient.

 This test may be done instead of a colonoscopy.
 Or it may be done if the colonoscopy did not give a clear enough picture.

 Your bowel must be completely empty for a virtual colonoscopy.
 You will need to follow a special diet for a few days and take a laxative before the test.
 Your hospital will tell you what to do.

 Your doctor may give you an injection to help the muscles in your bowel relax.
-You may also have an injection of a dye (called a contrast medium) at the same time.
+You may also have an injection of a dye called a contrast medium at the same time.
 Your doctor will tell you if you are going to have this.

+Just before the scan, your doctor passes a tube into your back passage (rectum) and pumps in some air and gas (carbon dioxide).
 This expands the bowel and helps to give a clearer picture.
 You will have two CT scans – one lying on your back and one lying on your front.